IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Common-Errors.md

 ### Command error: DFHDPLOY stopped processing due to an error

 *Possible causes:*
-* The `--scope` and/or `--cicsplex` settings for the current deploy profile are wrong, and don't correctly identify a current CICS® system, CICS® System Group and/or a correct CICSPlex respectively.
+* The `--scope` and/or `--cicsplex` settings for the current deploy profile are wrong, and don't correctly identify a current CICS® system, CICS® System Group and/or a correct CICSPlex® respectively.
-* The CMAS for the current CICSPlex is inactive.
+* The CMAS for the current CICSPlex® is inactive.
 * CPSM is not functioning correctly.

 *Representative output:*